How Does it Work?

 It is never wise to try to draft your own contract.
 If a domestic contract is prepared by non-lawyers, there is a much greater likelihood that:

-- its terms will not achieve the results intended by the spouses;
+- its terms will not achieve the results intended by you;

 - its terms will be inaccurate, inconsistent, incomplete, conflicting or incapable of clear interpretation;

 - it will not meet the procedural and other requirements of a domestic contract.